 - Continue to shade your pond.
-Use Interpet Green Away, Microbe-Lift or Barley Bales to control algae.
+Use Real Clear AK, Microbe-Lift or Barley Bales to control algae.

-Fertilize pond plants with fertilizer spikes especially for aquatic plants.
+Fertilize pond plants, especially waterlilies and lotus, with fertilizer spikes made specifically for aquatic plants.

 - Get ready for Customer Appreciation Day, Saturday the 2nd weekend of June.

 - Prune spring-flowering shrubs -- lilacs, forsythia, snowball bushes -- now.
 Take one or two of the big stems or trunks out to allow young wood to grow up and bloom in later years.

 - Watch stressed spruce trees.
 A fungus called pink needle can wipe out a tree in two years.
 Spray with two different fungicides, Phyton 27 or Daconil, within three weeks if you notice any sign of this disease.
 Adding Spray Grip improves the effectiveness of the fungicides.